raman-chumber/chickencoop-wiki/Lab 7: Real Time Clock with Raspberry Pi.md

 #Introduction

 The Real Time Clock maintains seconds, minutes, hours, day, date, month, and year information.
 For this lab we are using Adafruit DS3231 Precision RTC Breakout.
-It is an Extremely Accurate I²C-Integrated RTC/TCXO/Crystal.
-The date at the end of the month is automatically adjusted for months with fewer than 31 days, including corrections for leap year.
-The clock operates in either the 24-hour or 12-hour format with an AM/PM indicator.
+It has an Extremely Accurate I²C-Integrated RTC/TCXO/Crystal.
+The date at the end of the month is automatically adjusted, for months with fewer than 31 days (including corrections for leap year).
+The clock operates in either the 24 or 12-hour format with an AM/PM indicator.
 Two programmable time-of-day alarms and a programmable square-wave output are provided.
 Address and data are transferred serially through an I2C bidirectional bus.
-A precision temperature-compensated voltage reference and comparator circuit monitors the status of VCC to detect power failures, to provide a reset output, and to automatically switch to the backup supply when necessary.
-Additionally, the RST pin is monitored as a pushbutton input for generating a μP reset.

 ![components_3013_kit_ORIG 2.jpg](https://bitbucket.org/repo/BgdaKR7/images/919966187-components_3013_kit_ORIG%202.jpg)